Compliance with Statutory Program Integrity Requirements

 Title X Program Guidance

 Motions panels in the Fourth and Ninth Circuit stayed the injunctions, but plaintiffs in the Ninth Circuit cases filed motions for an administrative stay of the Ninth Circuit’s stay order.
 On July 11, 2019, an en banc panel of the Ninth Circuit denied those requests for an administrative stay and made clear that the order staying the injunctions remained in effect.
 By denying those motions, the en banc Ninth Circuit—along with the Fourth Circuit and a federal district court in Maine that recently denied another motion for a preliminary injunction—has made clear that HHS may begin enforcing the Final Rule.
-Consistent with those rulings, HHS shall now require compliance with the Final Rule.
+Consistent with those rulings, compliance with physical separation was required starting March 4, 2020.

 On February 14, 2020 the U.S. District Court for the District of Maryland issued a permanent injunction against enforcing the 2019 Title X Final Rule in the State of Maryland only.
 Because of this permanent injunction, all services provided in Maryland must be in compliance with the previous regulations until further notice.